keptn-contrib/dynatrace-service/documentation/slis-via-files.md

 ### Open problems (prefix: `PV2`)

-The dynatrace-service may query the [Problems API v2](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/problems-v2/) number of open problems in a particular environment or those that match a particular problem type using the syntax `PV2;<query>` where `<query>` may include a `problemSelector` and / or `entitySelector`, e.g. `problemSelector=...&entitySelector=...`:
+The dynatrace-service may query the [Problems API v2](https://www.dynatrace.com/support/help/dynatrace-api/environment-api/problems-v2/) number of open problems in a particular environment, or those that match a particular problem type using the syntax `PV2;<query>` where `<query>` may include a `problemSelector` and / or `entitySelector`, e.g., `problemSelector=...&entitySelector=...`:

 ```yaml
 spec_version: "1.0"